 Yes, Machrihanish Seabird Observatory is wheelchair friendly.

-Machrihanish Seabird Observatory has not told us if they are fully pushchair friendly.
+No, Machrihanish Seabird Observatory have stated they are not pushchair friendly.

 Machrihanish Seabird Observatory has not told us if they are dog friendly.